FAQ

 Since 2018, Kebnekaise has been one of Sweden’s avalanche forecast areas.
 Visit lavinprognoser.se (opens in new tab) for the latest avalanche forecast and the Mountain Safety Council (opens in new tab) for more information and useful advice to ensure safe travel in the mountains.

-How do I get to Kebnekaise Mountain station in winter
+How do I get to Kebnekaise Mountain station?

 Can I camp anywhere?